So Type 2 Diabetes Can Be Reversed?

 You’ll need less medication for diabetes management, healthy insulin levels, and you’ll probably experience healthy weight loss and have more energy.
 You also might notice that your mood has changed for the better, and your immune health has improved.

-Ultimately, if you stick with a low-fat, plant-based, whole-food diet and daily movement, you’ll notice long-term improvements in your overall health, fitness, and mood, and turn type 2 diabetes to a thing of the past.
+Ultimately, if you stick with a low-fat, plant-based, whole-food diet and daily movement, you’ll notice long-term improvements in your overall health, fitness, weight loss, and mood, and you will eventually reverse diabetes.

 However, one thing that’s very important is making those changes stick, because you’re never “out of the woods” so to speak, especially as the body ages.
-The same lifestyle changes that caused type 2 diabetes can cause them again, even after being reversed.
+The same lifestyle changes that caused type 2 diabetes can cause them again, even after you reverse diabetes.

 Hopefully, this shouldn’t sound scary.
 We believe that the benefits of a proper diet and daily movement are positive and self-supporting.
-You won’t need medication anymore, or have to fear for your health.
+You won’t need medication anymore, struggle with blood glucose control, or have to fear for your health.
 And when you maintain good base health, a “red-light” meal every once in a while won’t be dangerous.

 Still, we understand that this can be a significant change, and it’s not always easy to make changes and stay committed.
 That’s why we founded Mastering Diabetes.